Ziv-Barber/library-boilerplate/README.md

 $ git remote add origin https://github.com/your-name/your-project-name.git
 $ git add -A
 $ npm run commit
-$ git push -u origin master
+$ git push origin master
 ```

-This project is using semantic-release to automatic handling of the version of your library.
+This project is using [semantic-release](https://github.com/semantic-release/semantic-release) to automatic handling of the version of your library.
+To be able to automatic release a new version you must configure Travis-CI to your new project:

+- Go to [https://travis-ci.org/](https://travis-ci.org/) and either signup or signin.
+- Select your new project and click setting.
+- You MUST configure a token or [semantic-release](https://github.com/semantic-release/semantic-release) will not be able to commit changes:
+  - Create a new token (see [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) how to do it).
+  - In your Travis-CI project setting, go to the environment settings section and add a new environment variable with the name 'GH_TOKEN' and the generated token as the data.
+- To test everything just push something into github and it should update everything automatic!

 <a name="features"></a>
 ## Features: ##